 For example, an automated test could check for null values in critical fields of a dataset (e.g., customer emails) and flag any records that fail this check for review and correction.

-Steps to Create a Data Quality Framework
+How can You Create a Data Quality Framework?

 A robust data quality framework is essential for maintaining the health of the data and it also ensures that a consistent testing approach is being followed across the organization.